Introduction

 • Close proximity to another return point.

-The DMO will be responsible for managing the application process.
+The DMOs will be responsible for managing the application process.
 Exempted retailers may still have obligations, however, which might include displaying signs to the nearest available return point.
 The legislation will require exemptions to be reviewed every three years.

 Interoperability and interaction with other packaging policy